Anti Aging Benefits of Vitamin K

 Hardened arteries, weak, brittle bones, cancer and heart disease are major contributors of aging.
-Research suggests that Vitamin K can have an impact of preventing or reversing these effects.
+Furthermore, research suggests that Vitamin K can have an impact of preventing or reversing these effects.

 Vitamin K, like other vitamins found in nature is really a group of compounds.
-The different forms or types of Vitamin K come from have specific actions in the body.
+The different forms or types of Vitamin K come from different forms.
+Therefore, have specific actions in the body.

 - K 1 otherwise known as phylloquinones are found in green leafy vegetables and are responsible for blood clotting.

 - K 2 otherwise known as menaquinones (MK 4-9) are found in meat, eggs, dairy and fermented foods.
-The subtype MK -7 is very beneficial because it stays in your body longer to direct calcium from arteries and tissues to bones thereby preventing or reversing hardening of the arteries (atherosclerosis), calcium deposits in other tissues and osteoporosis.
+The subtype MK -7 is very beneficial because it stays in your body longer to direct calcium from arteries and tissues to bones.
+Moreover, preventing or reversing hardening of the arteries (atherosclerosis), calcium deposits in other tissues and osteoporosis.

 Vitamin K2 subtype MK-7 is most abundant in natto, a fermented soy product widely consumed in Japan.
 Another source is fermented curd cheese.
 Natto is an acquired taste and many people find it distasteful.
 Fortunately, K2 as MK-7 is now available as a dietary supplement.
 Studies have shown that people consuming a diet high in Vitamin K2 (menoquinone) have: